Shin-suechtig/first/README.md

-You should spend your time in more effective thing, if you have such time to read me.
+You should spend your time in more effective activities, if you have such time to read me.